Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 LinkedIn Targeting Strengths

 LinkedIn remains the gold standard for B2B audience targeting when precision matters.
-You can directly target:
+Advertisers can directly target:

-For example, if you sell compliance software to Directors of Finance at 1,000+ employee healthcare organizations, LinkedIn lets you define that audience explicitly, no inference required.
+For example, if you sell compliance software to Directors of Finance at healthcare organizations with over 1,000 employees, LinkedIn allows you to define that audience explicitly, with no inference required.

-This precision is why LinkedIn works so well for ABM, niche industries, and senior buyers, even at higher CPMs
+This precision is why LinkedIn performs so well for ABM, niche industries, and senior buyers, even at higher CPMs.

 Meta Targeting Strengths (and Why It Still Works for B2B)

-Meta’s targeting is broader (think targeting based on interests, demographics, behaviors) but its real power is the algorithm.
+Meta’s targeting is broader, relying on interests, demographics, and behaviors.
+Its real power, however, lies in the algorithm.

 Meta also excels at:

-Caveat: third-party B2B targeting solutions (e.g., via data partners) are more effective in the US and raise privacy and compliance considerations in EMEA.
-This is an area worth deeper investigation before rollout.
+A key caveat: third-party B2B targeting solutions are generally more effective in the US and may introduce privacy or compliance considerations in EMEA, making due diligence essential before rollout.

-One of the most common reasons B2B paid social underperforms is not just targeting or budget rather, it’s mismatched creative for the user’s mindset.
+One of the most common reasons B2B paid social underperforms isn’t targeting or budget.
+It's creative that doesn’t match the user’s mindset.

 LinkedIn and Meta don’t just differ in audience data; they differ in how people are mentally showing up.
 That context should shape everything from headline structure to CTA strength.

-- Clear articulation of who the offer is for (“For RevOps leaders at B2B SaaS companies…”)
+• Clear articulation of who the offer is for

 Example: